pizzart/dpc-lib/README.md

 ## Supported Games/Versions

-All versions listed have full support.
 The bold versions are the version that the respective game is equipped to load.
-Unstable games are games that may be processed by the tool using the `--unsafe` option but do not have a dedicated DPC backend.
+Unstable games are games that may be partially processed.

 * Ratatouille (unstable)
 * WALL-E (mostly unstable)